 Christmas is all about the birth of Jesus who is our Savior, and it is an opportunity for us to share the good news.
 I suspect if you went to a neighbor and you asked them, “What is Christmas all about”? they would probably tell you it is family, getting together with friends, having a party, drinking, having fun.
 It is amazing what people think Christmas is about.
 For far too many, it has become totally secular, and they have lost the meaning of Christmas.

-So what can we do at Christmastime?
+So, what can we do at Christmastime?
 That is what I want to close with and make you think about.
 I am not going to give you a lot of suggestions, but one suggestion you might think about is taking a plate of goodies to your neighbors, and wishing them Merry Christmas.
 Include a message about the true meaning of Christmas.
-If they are upset that you said “Merry Christmas,” remember Jesus told us we will be persecuted, but at least you tried and may have opened the door for later conversation about the gospel.
-I encourage you to do something to share the Good News about Jesus Christ.
-Be an evangelist—but do not be like the little boy who mumbled the message.
-Let’s get the message right!
+If they are upset that you said, “Merry Christmas,” remember Jesus told us we will be persecuted, but at least you tried and may have opened the door for later conversation about the gospel.
+I encourage you to share the Good News about Jesus Christ.

 Suggested Links:What is the real meaning of Christmas?